 Have you ever visited a website and couldn’t find what you were looking for or it was hidden somewhere?
 Have you just given up on websites that you can’t find your way around?
 These are the problems you want to avoid with your website.
-The last thing you want is to lose a potential customer, or frustrate one because of your small business website not being user friendly.
+The last thing you want is to lose a potential customer or frustrate one because of your small business website not being user-friendly.

-Search engine optimisation (SEO) helps to get your website higher up in the search engine search results.
+Search engine optimization (SEO) helps to get your website higher up in the search engine search results.
 These people may not know your business even exists when they conduct a search for a service or product that you offer, so it can be a great way to get new leads.

-With proper SEO techniques used on your website, search engines can end up promoting your website higher up in the rankings… generally the higher in the rankings you are, the more traffic your website will get.
+With proper SEO techniques used on your website, search engines can end up promoting your website higher up in the rankings… generally, the higher in the rankings you are, the more traffic your website will get.

 There are many different techniques used with SEO, and it is a very specialised field.
 But we will discuss some of the techniques used below.

 Your small business website should contain the proper keywords that match your specific business type.
-A keyword, or keyword phrase, is what people use when searching for products and services in the search engines.
+A keyword, or keyword phrase, is what people use when searching for products and services in search engines.

 There may be many keywords that are relevant to your industry ad location.
 Take for example a dog trainer in Concord.
 People looking for help to train their dog in this area may search for things such as: